-New Delhi, the capital of India, is a bustling metropolis that has an amazing mix of modernisation and carefully preserved antiquity.
-Sprawled over the west bank of the river Yamuna, it is one of the fastest growing cities in India.
+New Delhi, the capital of India, is a bustling metropolis that has an amazing mix of modernization and carefully preserved antiquity.
+Sprawled over the west bank of the river Yamuna, it is one of the fastest-growing cities in India.
 New Delhi was built by a British architect Edward Lutyens in 1912 as the new capital of the British Raj.
-The Victorian architecture now intermingles with the city's high rise buildings.
-Concrete flyovers built to ease the growing traffic are interspersed with well laid gardens, Mughal tombs, forts and monuments.
+The Victorian architecture now intermingles with the city's high-rise buildings.
+Concrete flyovers built to ease the growing traffic are interspersed with well-laid gardens, Mughal tombs, forts, and monuments.

 Like all other Bahai houses of worship, the Lotus Temple is open to all regardless of religion.
 Its beautiful architecture attracts several tourists.
 The Lotus temple is a short 2 km away from our hotel.

 India Gate is a national monument of India.
 Situated in the heart of New Delhi, it was designed by Sir Edwin Lutyens and commemorates the 70,000 Indian soldiers who lost their lives fighting for the British Army during World War I. India Gate is 8 km from our hotel.

 Humayun's tomb is the tomb of the Mughal Emperor Humayun in Delhi, India.
 It is a UNESCO world heritage site.
 It is the first garden-tomb on the Indian subcontinent and is in Nizamuddin East and close to the Purana Qila (Old Fort).
 It is located 5 km from the hotel.